Horseferry Road

+Horseferry Road is a street in the City of Westminster running between Millbank and Greycoat Place and designated part of the B323 road, along with Greycoat Place, Artillery Row and Buckingham Gate.

+Until 2011, it was the site of City of Westminster Magistrates' Court (which until 2006 was called Horseferry Road Magistrates' Court).

+It is not to be confused with streets of the same name in Limehouse, London E14, parallel to Narrow Street, and off Creek Road in Greenwich.

-Horseferry Road is a street in the City of Westminster in central London running between Millbank and Greycoat Place.
-It is perhaps best known as the site of City of Westminster Magistrates' Court (which until 2006 was called Horseferry Road Magistrates' Court).
-The ubiquity of the Magistrates' Court in newspaper crime reports means that the road name has wide recognition in the UK.
-Other notable institutions which are or have been located on Horseferry Road include Broadwood and Sons, the Gas Light and Coke Company, British Standards Institution, the Royal College of Veterinary Surgeons, the Burberry Group, the Environment Agency headquarters in Horseferry House, the National Probation Service, the Department for Transport and Channel 4.
+Other notable institutions which are or have been located on Horseferry Road include Broadwood and Sons, the Gas Light and Coke Company, British Standards Institution, the Royal College of Veterinary Surgeons, the Burberry Group, the Environment Agency headquarters in Horseferry House, the National Probation Service, the Department for Transport at no. 33 and Channel 4.
 The Marsham Street Home Office building backs on to this road.

-The road is designated part of the B323 road, along with Greycoat Place, Artillery Row and Buckingham Gate.
+Phyllis Pearsall conceived and created the London A to Z map while living in a bedsit in Horseferry Road.

+Ferry and bridge

 The road takes its name from the ferry which existed on the site of what is now Lambeth Bridge.
 Owned by the Archbishop of Canterbury, the ferry was an important crossing over the Thames, from Westminster Palace to Lambeth Palace.
 The earliest known reference to the ferry dates to 1513, but there may have been a ford near the site in Roman times.
 The ferry pier was the starting point for the flight of King James II from England in 1689.
 In 1736, Princess Augusta, who became the mother of George III, crossed the Thames via the horse ferry on the way to her wedding.

 In 1734, plans were drawn up for a bridge to replace the ferry.
 An Act of Parliament was passed in 1736, and the money was raised by lottery and grants.
 Parliament changed the plans for the position of the bridge, and Westminster Bridge was finished first, resulting in the gradual decline of the ferry.
 It was eventually replaced on 10 November 1862, when the first Lambeth Bridge was opened.
 It quickly deteriorated, and was replaced in 1932.